kroxiksut/django-152fz-consent/docs/cookies/en/presentation.md

 - `custom_surface_color`;
 - `custom_overlay_color`.

-What does it give:
+What this gives you:

 - you can take a boxed color preset and use it without additional edits;
-- you can customize your brand’s corporate colors using HEX values;
+- you can set your brand’s corporate colors using HEX values;
-- you can separately control the panel background, text, main button, borders, secondary substrate and darkening layer.
+- you can separately control the panel background, text, primary button, borders, secondary surface and overlay layer.

 Restrictions:

 - colors undergo basic validation;
-- text and background are checked for minimal contrast for readability;
+- text and background are checked for a minimum contrast for readability;
-- arbitrary HTML and free inline style as the main design mechanism are not used.
+- arbitrary HTML and free inline styles are not used as the main design mechanism.

 ## Interface Padding and Density